global-container-format/gcf-spec/resources/volume.md

 # Volume Resource

 Volume resources represent parametric volumes.
 These can be used, for example, to store the bounding box structure for a mesh asset.
+The super-compression scheme for volume resources must be `None`.

 ## Resource Extended Descriptor